MichaelaBrezinova/open_source_deep_docking_protocol/README.md

 DD-prepared version (provided with the [original protocol](https://github.com/jamesgleave/DD_protocol)) of the ZINC20 library (as available in March 2021) is available at https://files.docking.org/zinc20-ML/.

 #### Example
-An example target receptor (receptor.pdbqt) with configuration file (conf.txt) required by Vina and parameter file [logs.txt](results/abeta/logs.txt) required by the pipeline are available in **results** directory (TODO).
+An example target receptor [receptor.pdbqt](results/abeta/receptor.pdbqt) with configuration file [conf.txt](results/abeta/conf.txt) required by Vina and parameter file [logs.txt](results/abeta/logs.txt) required by the pipeline are available in the **results** directory.
 Parameter file needs to be adjusted based on the user's paths.
 [Open-Source Deep Docking.ipynb](Open-Source%20Deep%20Docking.ipynb) contains workflow using this example.
-An example output after one iteration for DD-prepared library (filtered by molecular weight <=360) is available at XXX(TODO).
+An example output after one iteration (iteration 5 from our run) for DD-prepared library (filtered by molecular weight <=360) is available [here](https://doi.org/10.6084/m9.figshare.25928428).
 Example provided with the [original protocol](https://github.com/jamesgleave/DD_protocol) can also be relevant.

-The duration of full run (in our case it was 5 iterations, possible to change) depends on available hardware and cluster waiting times and number of molecules docked in each iteration.
+The duration of a full run (in our case it was 5 iterations, possible to change) depends on available hardware, cluster waiting times and number of molecules docked in each iteration.
 However, on average it should take around 1-2 weeks (in human terms, not computer time).

 ## Citation
 To cite the original papers by Gentile et al., please use: